Grenoble: Transport

 A comprehensive bus and tram service operates 26 bus routes and five tram lines.
-It serves much of greater Grenoble, while a new cable car system known as the Métrocâble is scheduled to be completed in 2022.
+It serves much of greater Grenoble, while a new cable car system known as the Métrocâble is considered for construction.
 Being essentially flat, Grenoble is also a bicycle-friendly city.

 The Gare de Grenoble is served by the TGV rail network, with frequent high-speed services (3 hours) to and from Paris-Gare de Lyon, usually with a stop at Lyon Saint-Exupéry Airport.
 While Grenoble is not directly on any high-speed line, TGVs can run at reduced speeds on the classic network and enable such connections.
 Local rail services connect Grenoble with Lyon, and less frequently to Geneva, to Valence, and to destinations to the south.
 Valence and Lyon to the west provides connections with TGV services along the Rhône Valley.
 Rail and road connections to the south are less developed.

 Grenoble can be accessed by air from Grenoble-Isère Airport, Lyon Saint-Exupéry Airport and Geneva International Airport, with the airport bus connections being most frequent to Lyon Saint-Exupéry.

 Highways link Grenoble to the other major cities in the area including the A48 autoroute to the northwest toward Lyon, the A49 to the southwest toward the Rhone valley via Valence, the A41 to the northeast toward Chambéry, the Alps, and Italy and Switzerland.

 A partial ring road around the south of the city, the Rocade Sud, connects the motorway arriving from the northwest (A48) with that arriving from the northeast (A41).
 A project to complete the ring road, with a tunnel under the Bastille as part of the likely routes, was rejected after its environmental impact studies.

 From 2014 to 2017, the city of Grenoble tested the rental of seventy I-Road electric vehicles.

 In 2016, the speed limit was lowered to 30 km/h on 80% of the streets of Grenoble and forty-two neighboring municipalities, to both improve safety and reduce pollution levels.
 The limit, however, remains 50 km/h on the main arteries.